Force over Distance: Chapter 36

 Additional notes: None.

-Young stood in front of the bulkhead next to the door to the mess and studied a handwritten notice that’d been taped to the wall.
+Young stood just outside the mess and studied a handwritten notice taped to the wall.
 It read:

 A ReSupply Mission is HAPPENING!!!!
 [Probably.]
 If you want more pitched through the gate than just MREs, initial below next to three items of your choice.
 Votes will be counted and presented to Captain Camile and Colonel Young.
 One can’t argue with cold, hard data, and we don’t know about you, but we’re dying for some freaking potato chips.